-If you want to house a crested gecko, you need a suitable tank.
+You need a suitable tank if you want to house a crested gecko.
 Some people already have an old 20-gallon tank or aquarium and want to repurpose it into a crested gecko tank.
 But can a crested gecko live in a 20-gallon tank?

 A crested gecko weighing 25 grams or more can live in a 20-gallon long tank, although a larger tank (30-gallon or larger) is better.
 A long tank will need to be placed vertically to be suitable.
 Baby and small juvenile crested geckos should be housed in a smaller tank (10-gallon or smaller).

-So, a 20-gallon tank is a minimum size for an adult crested gecko.
-A larger tank will be better for the crested gecko’s wellbeing: it will allow your crested gecko to jump around and climb.
+So, a 20-gallon tank is the minimum size for an adult crested gecko.
+However, a larger tank will be better for the crested gecko’s well-being: it will allow your crested gecko to jump around and climb.
 If you use a 20-gallon long tank, you’ll need to convert it into a crested gecko tank and place it vertically.

 Minimum Tank Size

 There are different views on the minimum tank size for crested geckos.
-However, there are some minimum sizes which are recommended by reptile breeders and owners:
+However, there are some minimum sizes that reptile breeders and owners recommend:

 |Crested gecko size||Minimum tank size|